MicrosoftDocs/navdevitpro-content-pr/articles/notifications-developing.md

 |[SETDATA](function-notificationsetdata.md)  |Sets a data property value for the notification|
 |[GETDATA](function-notificationgetdata.md)  |Gets a data property value from the notification.|

-The following sections describe the use of these functions in more detail.

 ## Creating and sending a notification
 You create a notification by using the **MESSAGE** and **SEND** functions.
 The **MESSAGE** function defines the message part of the notification.
 When the **SEND** function is called, the notification is sent to the client and content of the message is displayed.